 Most RBA members are required to commit publicly to the RBA Code of Conduct and actively pursue conformance to the Code and its standards, based on their membership category requirements.
 RBA members must regard the Code as a total supply chain initiative, meaning that members must at a minimum require their next tier suppliers to acknowledge and implement the Code.

-RBA members are held accountable to their Code of Conduct commitment via a range of accountability and assessment means, including self-assessment questionnaires, audits and corrective actions where necessary.
+RBA members are held accountable to their Code of Conduct commitment via a range of accountability and assessment means including: self-assessment questionnaires; audits conducted by independent, third-party firms approved by the RBA; and corrective actions where necessary.

 The RBA Code of Conduct itself also outlines necessary management systems to ensure members establish the systems and structures necessary to ensure they do not infringe on workers’ rights nor the wellbeing of their communities.
 These systems and structures are vital to prevent accidents and abuses that damage both businesses and communities.
 The RBA provides a range of tools and resources to help members establish and maintain these systems and structures.

 One of the core principles of the RBA is adherence to the Code of Conduct.
 Regular and Full members are required to apply the Code to their owned facilities and must pass it down to their supply chains.
 The RBA investigates any credible claim of non-conformance to the Code for all Regular and Full member companies at both the company level and within their supply chains.

 The RBA receives submissions of grievances as part of its continuous improvement and risk management.
 Please review the Grievance Mechanism for information on RBA’s incident intake process and resolution.
 The purpose of this document is to outline a process that members, stakeholders and the public can utilize to raise concerns.